A

 Customer Portfolio: Enterprise Customers:

-• Customer Concentration: No nonaffiliated customer represented more than 10% of accounts receivable as of December 31, 2024.
+• Customer Concentration: No nonaffiliated customer represented more than 10% of Ameren Corporation’s accounts receivable as of December 31, 2025.

 Geographic Revenue Distribution:

-• Missouri (Ameren Missouri): 50% of Ameren Corporation’s 2024 operating revenues from electric service, 2% from natural gas delivery service.
+• Missouri: 52% of Ameren Corporation’s 2025 operating revenues from Ameren Missouri electric service, 2% from natural gas delivery service.

 Competitive Intelligence